 Now Joseph was confronted with the decision to believe God or go the way of Zechariah.
 It was a big decision because, even if they got married, he would still have to take public responsibility for Mary’s pregnancy during their espousal period; but he did, and that was courageous faith too.

 Caesar August, the Roman Emperor, issued a decree requiring everyone in the Roman world to register for a census in their ancestral towns.
 The decree mobilized the empire’s population.
 Without Caesar’s decree, Jesus probably wouldn’t have been born in Bethlehem, and therefore the prophecy of His birthplace would not have been fulfilled.
-Caesar was God’s unwitting agent in the fulfillment of Messianic prophecy.
-Joseph had to register in Bethlehem.
+Caesar was God’s unwitting agent in the fulfillment of Messianic prophecy because his decree forced Joseph to register in Bethlehem.

 We potentially see a glimpse into the social and religious pressure they were under in their trip to Bethlehem.
-Joseph didn’t need to take Mary with him to be registered for the census, but he probably did so to protect her from gossip and emotional stress—although we can’t be sure.
+Joseph didn’t need to take Mary with him to be registered for the census, but he probably did so to protect her from gossip and emotional stress, or maybe they wanted to be together when the baby was born, or maybe they didn’t want to be away from each other—we can’t be sure.
 What we can be sure of is that you’ve got to have a solid reason to plop a pregnant woman, in her third trimester, on top of a donkey and take a long ride.

 So, there they were, Mary uncomfortably rocking back and forth on the donkey, and Joseph trudging along into an uncertain future, all because an angel appeared to Zechariah and then to them.
 This is not what they had planned for their lives.
 What did it all mean?
 They weren’t quite sure, but their obedience to God demonstrated their courageous faith.
 They were the perfect match.
 The rest . . . is history.